 - a.
-The person who discovers the fire shall immediately: - Raise the alarm by activating the nearest fire alarm "Break Glass" call point or call Airport Emergency Service at 6541 2525 - ii.
-Attempt to extinguish any incipient fire with the available fire extinguisher or fire hose reel without taking personal risk.
+The person who discovers the fire shall immediately: - a.
+Raise the alarm by activating the nearest fire alarm "Break Glass" call point or call AES Hotline @ 6541 2525 - b.Attempt to extinguish any incipient fire with the available fire extinguisher or fire hose reel without taking personal risk.
 Water shall not be used on fire involving energized electrical equipment.
-Electrical equipment shall be de-energized by turning off the main power supply.
+Electrical equipment shall be deenergized by turning off the main power supply.

-6.6.2 All Tenants/Staffs
+6.5.2 All Tenants/Staffs

 - a.
 Upon hearing the instruction to evacuate, all staff shall lock important files and cash, shut down machinery etc., and evacuate immediately guided by their respective fire wardens and/or assistant fire wardens. - b.
-Appointed fire wardens and assistant fire wardens shall guide staff to the nearest exit immediately and evacuate together to the nearest Assembly Area. - c.
+Appointed fire wardens and assistant fire wardens shall guide staff to the nearest exit immediately and evacuate together to the nearest designated assembly area. - c.
 When evacuating, do not panic but quickly walk down the staircase by the nearest exit and proceed to the designated assembly area. - d.
 Do not use lifts.
 The assembly areas are located at both the landside and airside outside of the terminal building.
 (See Annex 2) - e.
-Airport staff (officers from Immigration and Checkpoints Authority (ICA), Security Screening Unit (SSU), Auxiliary Police, Ground Handling Agents, Airlines and concessionaire/shop, who are attending to the passenger and member of public at the time shall guide them to the nearest Assembly Areas (See Annex 2)
+Airport staff (officers from Immigration and Checkpoints Authority (ICA), Security Screening Unit (SSU), Auxiliary Police, Ground Handling Agents, Airlines and concessionaire/shop, who are attending to the passenger and member of public at the time shall guide them to the nearest designated assembly area.
+(See Annex 2) - f.

-- f.
 The fire escape tunnels at Terminal 2, 3 & 4 should also be used for quick and direct evacuation of occupants to the assembly areas outside the terminal buildings. - g.
 All staff shall not re-enter the building once evacuated unless instructed otherwise by the AES or SCDF officer(s) in attendance.

-6.6.3 Fire Safety Manager or his representative (AES Ops Commander / Fire Prevention Section)
+6.5.3 Fire Safety Manager or his representative (AES Ops Commander)